Modeling of Fluctuations in Dynamical Optoelectronic Device Simulations within a Maxwell-Density Matrix Langevin Approach: Simulation

 \subsection{Noise characteristics in THz QCL harmonic frequency comb emission}

-Concerning the experimental investigation of intensity correlations in QCL,\cite{gabbrielli2022intensity} we aim to characterize the noise properties of a self-starting THz QCL HFC setup.
-Here, the THz QCL active region is based on a homogeneous four-quantum well design with diagonal transition.\cite{forrer2021self} The charge carrier transport in the active gain medium at a bias of \SI{50}{\kilo\volt\per\period} is analyzed using our in-house Monaco framework, consisting of a Schrödinger-Poisson solver and a density matrix-ensemble Monte Carlo modeling tool.\cite{jirauschek2009accuracy,jirauschek2014modeling, jirauschek2017self,jirauchek2017density,popp2021bayesian} For an appropriate description of the physical properties, we consider five wavefunctions in the active quantum well heterostructure.
-Furthermore, one incoherent tunneling transition from the injector state into the upper laser level and one optical transition are specified for the quantum mechanical description of the QCL system in the dynamical simulation.
-The Python script \textbf{forrer\_2021\_50mVperperiod.py} with the simulation setup to start the mbsolve simulation can be found in the GitHub repository.\cite{popp2023mbsolve}
+Concerning the experimental investigation of intensity correlations in QCLs,\cite{gabbrielli2022intensity} we aim to characterize the noise properties of a self-starting THz QCL HFC setup.
+Here, the THz QCL active region is based on a homogeneous four-quantum well design with a diagonal transition.\cite{forrer2021self} The charge carrier transport in the active gain medium at a bias of \SI{50}{\kilo\volt\per\period} is analyzed using our in-house Monaco framework, consisting of a Schrödinger-Poisson solver and a density matrix-ensemble Monte Carlo modeling tool.\cite{jirauschek2009accuracy,jirauschek2014modeling, jirauschek2017self,jirauschek2017density,popp2021bayesian} For an appropriate description of the physical properties, we consider five wavefunctions in the active quantum well heterostructure.
+Furthermore, one incoherent tunneling transition from the injector state into the upper laser level and one optical transition are specified for the quantum mechanical description of the QCL system in the dynamical simulation. {The Python script \textbf{forrer\_2021\_50mVperperiod.py} with the simulation setup to start the mbsolve simulation is given in Listing~\ref{lst:forrer2021} of Appendix~\ref{sec:mboslve-python} and is furthermore included in the GitHub repository.\cite{popp2023mbsolve} Here, all input parameters for the full description of the quantum system are extracted from self-consistent DM-EMC simulations.}

+In the following, we present simulation results for a \SI{4}{\milli\meter} long double-metal THz QCL with a free spectral range (FSR) of \SI{9.94}{\giga\hertz}.
+The intensity spectrum of the THZ HFC at \SI{3.5}{\tera\hertz} with a mode spacing of 5 FSR is illustrated in Fig.~\ref{fig:mb-results}(a).
+The THz QCL emits a broadband HFC with a cavity repetition rate of \SI{49.7}{\giga\hertz}.
+In Fig.~\ref{fig:mb-results}(b), the temporal evolution of the intensity at the facet and the calculated instantaneous frequency are depicted.
+We can identify a regular field pattern, which shows a periodic repetition with five times the roundtrip time.
+Here, only the three strongest modes are involved in the temporal evolution of the instantaneous frequency, as their intensities are of similar magnitude and contribute most to the overall comb emission power.